 NOTE 2: For configured sidelink grant, the Sidelink process for retransmission is identified by the SL-PRS Process ID as specified in clause 5.22.1.3.1.

-5.22.1.3.5 Sidelink process associated with SL-PRS dedicated resource pool
+5.22.1.3.5 Sidelink process associated with Dedicated SL-PRS resource pool

 If the Sidelink process is configured to perform transmissions of multiple SL-PRS with Sidelink resource allocation scheme 2, the process maintains a counter SL_RESOURCE_RESELECTION_COUNTER.
 For other configurations of the Sidelink process, this counter is not available.For each SL-PRS new transmission or retransmission, the MAC entity shall: